 - 1. Have/has PERSON been without coverage anytime in the last 12 months? - 2.
 For how long was PERSON without health insurance coverage, even if that gap in coverage was longer than 12 months? - 3.
-Why were/was PERSON without coverage? - 4.
-How long has PERSON been covered under their CURRENT health insurance? - 5.
-IF LESS THAN 12 MONTHS: What type of health insurance coverage did PERSON have prior to their current coverage during the past 12 months? - 6.
-Why did PERSON change health insurance coverage? - 7.
-Was PERSON covered under the SAME health insurance plan 12 months or one year ago? - 8.
+ASK IF GAP IS 2 MONTHS OR LESS: Was this gap in coverage related to the corona virus outbreak?
+This might be due to a layoff or a business closing. - 4.
+Why were/was PERSON without coverage? - 5.
+How long has PERSON been covered under their CURRENT health insurance?

+- 6. IF LESS THAN 12 MONTHS: What type of health insurance coverage did PERSON have prior to their current coverage during the past 12 months? - 7.
+Why did PERSON change health insurance coverage? - 8.
+Was PERSON covered under the SAME health insurance plan 12 months or one year ago? - 9.
 ASK OF THOSE INDICATING DIFFERENT COVERAGE A YEAR AGO: What type of health insurance coverage did PERSON have one year ago?